 Children were given only 10 minutes a day and it was a monitored speaker-phone call.
-However, on July some attorneys in Texas went to one of the hotels and raised a banner with their phone number for immigrants to seek help, but on their windows they showed written messages saying they did not have access to phone calls.
+However, in July some attorneys in Texas went to one of the hotels and raised a banner with their phone number for immigrants to seek help, but on their windows, they showed written messages saying they did not have access to phone calls.

 The Texas Civil Rights Project says no one detained inside the hotel called them, but some parents saw news stories about the protest and reached out about their missing children.

-ICE says its contract with MVM Inc., the private security company involved in the child care in hotels, requires that individuals be provided access to phones while detained, and that there are no limits on the number of calls detainees are able to make.
-Also, they aren’t allowed to go outside, younger children may sometimes play in enclosed pool areas for short supervised periods, but generally, residents have little to no access to recreation, education and therapy/counseling.
+ICE says its contract with MVM Inc., the private security company involved in child care in hotels, requires that individuals be provided access to phones while detained and that there are no limits on the number of calls detainees are able to make.
+Also, they aren’t allowed to go outside, younger children may sometimes play in enclosed pool areas for short supervised periods, but generally, residents have little to no access to recreation, education, and therapy/counseling.